 As the Rio games draw to a close, Michael Phelps may have an unexpected source of competition when it comes to shattering records.
 Approaching the age of 102, Japan’s Mieko Nagaoka is world-record holder who hopes to set even more records.
 The disciplined centenarian, who took up swimming while in her eighties, proudly declares she’s “fit as a fiddle” and has no intention of slowing down.
-In addition to being an avid athlete, she also serves as an inspiration to seniors and home care agencies in Boca Raton.
+In addition to being an avid athlete, she also serves as an inspiration to seniors and home care in Boca Raton.

 Leading Her Age Group